-The Northeast Ohio Regional Library System holds a variety of special events throughout each year in order to highlight programs that appeal to a larger audience or cover an area of broad interest.
+The Northeast Ohio Regional Library System holds a variety of special events and one and two day conferences throughout each year in order to highlight programs that appeal to a larger audience or cover an area of broad interest.
 Generally these events are full-day programs that vary in start and end times and are held at a variety of venues.
 Special events are priced according to Membership level beginning July 1, 2017 and include a surcharge for facility use and amenities.

 Back to the Book

 This program is for adult services and other staff that provide readers’ advisory.
 The program focuses on specific genres and gives readers’ advisory tips for those genres, features local or semi-local authors, along with best practices in programming or book discussion.
 The entire program is focused on books.

 The two day Directors’ Retreat is held annually the week before Memorial Day at venues around the region.
 The retreat begins with a full day of presentations around a specified topic with a lunch break and dinner.
 The evening consists of a Guided Discussion based on questions submitted ahead of time by participants and ideas that arise from the day’s presentations.
 The following half-day session includes one presentation and discussion culminating in an action plan that can be put into place upon return to work.
 Focused topics have included Board Basics, What Every Library Director Needs to Know and Tactical vs. Strategic Leadership.

 Critical Conversations debuted in 2017 to heighten staff awareness of timely and relevant societal issues impacting libraries.
 The program includes speakers, break-out sessions, lunch and ends at 3 p.m.
 The 2017 Critical Conversations included sessions with experts in the areas of homeless library patrons, patrons that suffer with mental health issues and the impact of Ohio's opioid problem on libraries.
 The day featured a keynote speaker and concluded with a panel for Q & A.